locustio/locust/docs/writing-a-locustfile.rst

 stop executing the ForumPage task set and the execution will continue in the UserBehaviour instance.
 If we wouldn't have had a call to the :py:meth:`interrupt() <locust.core.TaskSet.interrupt>` method somewhere in ForumPage, the Locust would never stop running the ForumPage task once it has started.
-But by having the interrupt function, we can - together with task weighting - define how likely it is that a simulated user leaves the forum.
+But by having the interrupt function, we can—together with task weighting—define how likely it is that a simulated user leaves the forum.

 It's also possible to declare a nested TaskSet, inline in a class, using the